 Marionette Review Wrinkles in Time

-Finally, the score for Marionette is barely there reinforcing that you simply aren’t supposed to be alerted to any one particular thing.
-It’s all about who is pulling the strings and figuring out whether what’s happening for Manny is the reality or whether what’s happening for Marianne is.
+Finally, the score for Marionette is barely there.
+This reinforces the idea that you aren’t supposed to be alerted to any one particular thing.
+It’s all about who is pulling the strings.
+You need to figure out whether what’s happening for Manny is the reality or whether it’s Marianne’s reality.
 The rest of the cast is utilized in such a diluted way, you’ll barely remember them.
 They are all big caliber weapons that serve their purpose, however.
-Peter Mullan (Tyrannosaur), Bill Patterson (Fleabag), Emun Elliott (Prometheus), and many others speak to the tight ship Marionette stakes claim to.
+Peter Mullan (Tyrannosaur), Bill Patterson (Fleabag), and Emun Elliott (Prometheus) are involved.
+Many others also speak to the tight ship Marionette stakes claim to.

 Overall, this story isn’t one that will astonish you with its groundbreaking new ideas, but it does break the rules from time to time.
 It’s an enjoyable and well-told movie.
 Marionette is speckled with ideas from lots of great tales about destiny, control, and one’s future being a force to be reckoned with.